 1/4 cup all-natural peanut butter (no salt/sugar added)

-1/2 cup blueberries (optional, but would definitely recommend!)
+1/2 cup fresh blueberries (optional, but would definitely recommend!)

 Top with oats or sunflower seeds for decoration